-8.2.4 Out-of-Order Stores For String Operations
+8.2.4 Out-of-Order Stores and Fast-String Operation

 The Intel Core 2 Duo, Intel Core, Pentium 4, and P6 family processors modify the processors operation during the string store operations (initiated with the MOVS and STOS instructions) to maximize performance.
-Once the "fast string" operations initial conditions are met (as described below), the processor will essentially operate on, from an external perspective, the string in a cache line by cache line mode.
+This optimized operation (called fast-string operation) is used if certain initial conditions are met (see below).
+With fast-string operation, the processor operates on (from an external perspective) the string in a cache line by cache line mode.
 This results in the processor looping on issuing a cache-line read for the source address and an invalidation on the external bus for the destination address, knowing that all bytes in the destination cache line will be modified, for the length of the string.
-In this mode interrupts will only be accepted by the processor on cache line boundaries.
-It is possible in this mode that the destination line invalidations, and therefore stores, will be issued on the external bus out of order.
+With fast-string operation, interrupts are accepted by the processor only on cache line boundaries.
+It is possible that, with fast-string operation, the destination line invalidations (and therefore stores) will be issued on the external bus out of order.

-Code dependent upon sequential store ordering should not use the string operations for the entire data structure to be stored.
+Code dependent upon sequential store ordering should not use string operations for the entire data structure to be stored.
 Data and semaphores should be separated.
-Order dependent code should use a discrete semaphore uniquely stored to after any string operations to allow correctly ordered data to be seen by all processors.
-"Fast string" operation can be disabled by clearing the fast-string-enable bit (bit 0) of IA32_MISC_ENABLES MSR.
+Order-dependent code should write to a discrete semaphore variable after any string operations to allow correctly ordered data to be seen by all processors.

-Initial conditions for "fast string" operations are implementation specific.
+Initial conditions for fast-string operation are implementation specific.
 Example conditions include: